Setup of iDIN

 &nonce=1599046102647-dv4

-Note how the ACR values (acr_values=idp:idin) automatically redirect your end-users to iDIN by skipping the eID selection screen.
+Note: By specifying the ACR values (acr_values=idp:idin) as in the example, you automatically redirect your end-users to iDIN by skipping the eID selection screen.
 This is known as IdP scoping.

-If you handle the issuer bank selection list in a custom graphical user interface on your side, you can build your authentication request to automatically direct the end-user to the bank authentication portal.
-Note that in this case the built-in Signicat issuer bank selection screen is skipped and not displayed to your end-users.
+If you prefer to handle the issuer bank selection list in a custom graphical user interface on your side, you need to build your authentication request so that your end-users are automatically routed to the bank authentication portal.

 - OpenID Connect